mnot/I-D/rfc7320bis/draft.md

   problems; for example, if a specification documents that the "sig" URI query parameter indicates that its payload is a cryptographic signature for the URI, it can lead to undesirable behavior.

-Publishing a standard that constrains an existing URI structure in ways which aren't explicitly allowed by {{RFC3986}} (usually, by updating the URI scheme definition) is inappropriate, because the structure of a URI needs to be firmly under the control of its owner, and the IETF (as well as other organizations) should not usurp it.
+Publishing a standard that constrains an existing URI structure in ways that aren't explicitly allowed by {{RFC3986}} (usually, by updating the URI scheme definition) is inappropriate, because the structure of a URI needs to be firmly under the control of its owner, and the IETF (as well as other organizations) should not usurp it.

-This document explains some best current practices for establishing URI structures, conventions and formats in standards.
+This document explains some best current practices for establishing URI structures, conventions, and formats in standards.
 It also offers strategies for specifications to avoid violating these guidelines in {{alternatives}}.

-## Who This Document Is For
+## Intended Audience

 This document's requirements target the authors of specifications that constrain the syntax or structure of URIs or parts of them.
 Two classes of such specifications are called out specifically: